tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 ### Step away (again)

 Above, we discussed stepping away before receiving feedback.
 The goal was to create some distance between yourself and the code you are putting up for review in order to make you more receptive to receiving feedback.
 We may also want to step away _after_ you've received some feedback.
-Sometime, even if we've done our best to prepare ourselves, feedback can still be difficult to receive.
+Sometimes, even if we've done our best to prepare ourselves, feedback can still be difficult to receive.

 If you find you are getting emotional when reading through feedback, step away.